-Needless to say, writing Shiva in the City of Nectar has been a joy.
+Needless to say, writing has been a joy.
 I have drawn my material from a variety of sources - elderly friends and family, murals and sculptures.
-Here, I must acknowledge G. Shankaranarayanan’s Stories from Thiruvilaiyadal Puranam and Shaivam.org’s Thiruvilaiyadal Puranam.
-For the most part, I have taken these treasured tales, passed on orally through the generations, and fleshed them out with the lavish play of an affectionate imagination.
+For the most part, I have taken treasured tales, passed on orally through the generations, and fleshed them out with the lavish play of an affectionate imagination.

-Dear Readers, this book aims to bring the stories of Shiva’s sport to a larger, non-Tamil audience.
-I hope this narration will thrill your senses and bring you to Madurai, the City of Nectar, where the Gods once walked in our midst.
+Dear Readers, my books aim to bring these ancient tales to a larger, non-Tamil audience.
+I hope these narrations will thrill your senses and bring you to a time where the Gods once walked in our midst.